Aethaeryn/wesnoth-umc/Aethaeryns_Mod/README.md

 empty and just have one player control side 2.
 Obviously, it's more fun the more players play, though.

+Sides 7 and 8 are currently "spare" sides that the host should start out in control of.
+They're useful for if an observer wants to join the party or if the host needs to have three or four mutually hostile NPC/mob sides.

 Currently, no download is required to play this game.
 All of the Lua code is loaded in as WML macros, treating the code as literal strings so that people who don't have the add-on installed can download the